abpframework/abp/docs/en/UI/Angular/Theming.md

 `UserMenuService` is used to get the user menu's items and render on the dropdown.
 You can add/update/remove an item by using the service.

+You can either pass a `component`, a piece of `html` or a `textTemplate` to render an item.
+All of the options are shown below.
+You can choose either of them.

 **Example: Adding/updating/removing an user menu item**

 ````ts